 The University of Arizona's Mel and Enid Zuckerman College of Public Health (MEZCOPH) was established in January 2000 and accredited by the Council on Education for Public Health in 2003.
-Under its administrative roof are academic programs that lead to seven degrees - the Bachelor of Science (BS), with a major in Public Health; the Bachelor of Arts (BA) with a major in Wellness and Health Promotion Practice, the Master of Public Health (MPH), with concentration areas in Biostatistics, Clinical Leadership (MD/MPH Phoenix), Environmental and Occupational Health, Epidemiology, Family and Child Health, Global Health, Health Behavior Health Promotion, Health Services Administration, One Health, Public Health Policy and Management, and Public Health Practice; the Master of Science (MS) degrees in Biostatistics, Environmental Health Sciences, and Epidemiology; the Master of Science in Public Health (MSPH) degree in Health Behavior Health Promotion, Doctor of Philosophy (PhD) degrees in Biostatistics, Environmental Health Sciences, Epidemiology, and Health Behavior Health Promotion; and a Doctor of Public Health (DrPH) degree with concentration areas in Maternal and Child Health and Public Health Policy and Management.
+Under its administrative roof are academic programs that lead to seven degrees:

+- Two Bachelor Degrees (BS in Public Health and BA in Wellness & Health Promotion Practice) - Master of Public Health with several concentration areas - Four Master of Science Degrees (MS in Biostatistics, MS in Environmental Health Science, MS in Epidemiology, and an MSPH in Health Behavior Health Promotion) - Four PhD programs (in Biostatistics, Environmental Health Science, Epidemiology, and Health Behavior Health Promotion) - And a DrPH with two concentrations in Maternal and Child Health and Public Health Policy and Management

 The Bachelor of Science, Bachelor of Arts, and the Master of Public Health degree programs are offered through both the Main and Online Campuses.

-Comprehensive information about all of the College's academic programs can be found in the College of Public Health Curriculum Guide.
+Comprehensive information about all of the College's academic programs can be found in the College of Public Health Curriculum Guide